dotnet/docfx/docs/designs/conceptual-versioning.md

     2. When the files have `monikerRange` option set, and *moniker list* for each file are mutually exclusive with others, these files are considered as different versions of the same **SitePath**, this is allowed.
     3. When the *moniker list* for the files are not mutually exclusive with others, for example, `articles/v1.0/a.md` has monikers `v1.0, v2.0` while `articles/v2.0/a.md` has monikers `v2.0, v3.0`, **an error throws** as for version `v2.0`, the result is indeterministic.

-4. `monikerRangeDefinition` is an API, which provide the definition for moniker list, both *file* and *http(s)* URI schemas are supported.
+4. `monikerDefinition` is an API, which provide the definition for moniker list, both *file* and *http(s)* URI schemas are supported.
 The moniker definition defines the *moniker name*, *product name*, *order* and other metadata for moniker.

     A better user experience sample:

-    Think about this case: if there is a file `articles/folder1/a.md` with monikerRange `'netcore-1.0'`, and file `articles/folder2/b.md` with monikerRange `'netcore-2.0'`, and you have to add a file `c.md` with monikerRange `'netcore-1.0 || netcore-2.0'`.
+    If there is a file `articles/folder1/a.md` with monikerRange `'netcore-1.0'`, and file `articles/folder2/b.md` with monikerRange `'netcore-2.0'`, and you have to add a file `c.md` with monikerRange `'netcore-1.0 || netcore-2.0'`.

     In docfx v2, since you cannot have overlap monikerRange in config, you have to copy `c.md` to `articles/folder1/` and `articles/folder2/`, which will bring you more maintenance cost for `c.md`.